 Sierra Leone Rising!

-In the coming months, Action Africa will be working with ASHE to coordinate the delivery of a container of medical supplies and equipment to the Lunsar Medical Clinic.
-The London Mining Corporation in Sierra Leone has funded this project.
-Additionally, funds are also being arranged for the delivery of another container of medical equipment and supplies to the Government Hospital, Port Loko, Sierra Leone.
-In all, as many as ten government and regional hospitals have already been fully assessed by Action Africa and Project C.U.R.E. for targeted services in supplies and equipment.
+Action Africa worked with ASHE to coordinate the delivery of a container of medical supplies and equipment to the Lunsar Medical Clinic.
+The London Mining Corporation in Sierra Leone funded this project.
+Additionally, funds were arranged for the delivery of another container of medical equipment and supplies to the Government Hospital, Port Loko, Sierra Leone.
+In all, as many as ten government and regional hospitals were fully assessed by Action Africa and Project C.U.R.E. for targeted services in supplies and equipment.
 Each 40-foot container load is roughly estimated at half a million dollars in value.
 The benefit to the local population is enormous and not easy to quantify.
-Efforts such as these are helping to lift Sierra Leone off the ground, after years of economic betrayals and in-country conflicts.
+Efforts such as these help to lift Sierra Leone off the ground, after years of economic betrayals and in-country conflicts.

 We provide targeted support to children and families.

 The mission of Action Africa is to provide services in the vital areas of health, education, micro-enterprise development, and human rights for African children and families in the Washington, D.C. area and rural villages of sub-Saharan Africa.

 Action Africa is an energetic non-profit response by Africans and friends of Africa to the challenges facing children and families in rural villages of sub-Saharan Africa in the vital areas of health, education, economic generativity, and human rights.
 To strengthen its capacity-building efforts, Action Africa also responds to the needs of newly arriving African immigrants and refugees in the U.S.